-Tarek El Moussa in ‘Jealous Rage’ After Hiring Private Investigator
+Tarek El Moussa In ‘Jealous Rage’ After Hiring Private Investigator

 “Tarek is incredibly jealous and filled with rage.
 When he and Christina were on the rocks, he confessed to the production crew that he suspected she was dating someone, so he hired a private investigator to follow her.
 He wanted to know where she was going and what she was doing.
 It stings, and Christina knows it.
 It’s hard for Tarek to see Christina dating, but it’s even worse that Gary is the guy she’s with.
 There’s nothing that could be more upsetting to Tarek than to see her with a guy who is like him but better — and that’s Gary.
 He’s in the same industry as Tarek, but he’s older and more established and has more money.”

-If true, these allegations are alarming because there have been other unconfirmed rumors of instability with Tarek El Moussa -including a time that he and Christina, while still living together, got into a heated verbal argument and Tarek stormed out of the house with a pistol in his hand before running into the woods.
+If true, these allegations are alarming because there have been other unconfirmed rumors of instability with Tarek El Moussa – including a time that he and Christina, while still living together, got into a heated verbal argument and Tarek stormed out of the house with a pistol in his hand before running into the woods.
 Christina feared for his and others’ safety and called the police, but when Tarek was interviewed he allegedly told the police that he was just walking in the woods to calm down and that the pistol was to ensure his safety from wild animals.

 Do you believe Tarek is mentally stable?
 Is Christina El Moussa in danger?
 Share your thoughts.